poojith06/non-ideal-sampling-reconstruction/README.md

 - Reconstruction of three band-limited signals from jittered samples
 - Mean Squared Error as a function of jitter level \( K \)

-Key observations:
 - Accurate reconstruction is achieved for small jitter levels
-- Reconstruction error increases monotonically with increasing \( K \)
-- The results are consistent with theoretical expectations

 ---